Vince Melouney

-Vincent Melouney (born 18 August 1945) is an Australian musician, singer and songwriter best known as an official member of The Bee Gees from 1967 to 1969 during the group’s initial period of worldwide success.
+Vincent Melouney (born 18 August 1945) is an Australian musician.
+He is best known as an official member of the Bee Gees from 1967 to 1969 during the group's initial period of worldwide success.

 Before becoming a member of the Bee Gees in March 1967, he founded the bands The Vibratones (1963), The Aztecs (1964), Vince And Tony's Two (1965), and The Vince Maloney Sect (1966).
 Billy Thorpe later joined The Aztecs.
-Vince assembled the Australian "supergroup" Fanny Adams in 1970.
+Melouney assembled the Australian "supergroup" Fanny Adams in 1970.
 Along with Tony Worsley and The Blue Jays in 1965, Ashton, Gardner and Dyke in 1969, and The Cleves in 1971, he also had brief stints with each group.

 Early life

 Vince Melouney was born in Sydney on 18 August 1945 and attended Normanhurst Boys High School from 1958 to 1961.
-As Vince Maloney, he was a founding member of Billy Thorpe & the Aztecs, whose cover of the classic "Poison Ivy" famously kept The Beatles from the Number 1 spot on the Sydney music charts at the very moment that the Fab Four was making its first and only tour of Australia.
-Vince was the band’s lead guitarist from 1963 to 1965, playing on five Top Ten hits.
+Maloney was a founding member of Billy Thorpe & the Aztecs, whose cover of "Poison Ivy" kept The Beatles from the Number 1 spot on the Sydney music charts at the very moment that the Fab Four was making its first and only tour of Australia.
+Melouney was the band's lead guitarist from 1963 to 1965, playing on five Top Ten hits.
 This was followed by a short-lived duo with fellow Aztec Tony Barber, called Vince & Tony's Two.
 In 1966, he released two singles by The Vince Maloney Sect including the Garage Rock classic "No Good Without You" along with a solo single, "I Need Your Lovin' Tonight" and its B-side, "Mystery Train"; Barry Gibb, Robin Gibb, and Maurice Gibb sing backup vocals on both songs.
-Vince also played guitar with The Beatles' mentor Tony Sheridan and the Joe Meek-produced artists Heinz and Screaming Lord Sutch when they toured Australia in the '60s.
+Melouney also played guitar with The Beatles' mentor Tony Sheridan and the Joe Meek-produced artists Heinz and Screaming Lord Sutch when they toured Australia in the 1960s.